 Director of Sales and Marketing

-Francis Ebuehi is a graduate of civil Engineering University of Benin, Master’s Degree in Construction Management university of Lagos.
-Master’s in Business Administration Lagos Business School.
+Mr. Francis Ebuehi holds a degree in Civil Engineering from the University of Benin, a Master’s Degree in Construction Management from the university of Lagos, and aMaster’s in Business Administration from Lagos Business School.

-He is a ‘hands-on’ Executive with experience in the profitable launch, sales, marketing and rollout of new products and services, new businesses and Project/Programme Management.
-He has had extensive deployment experience in all aspects of marketing - Market planning & research, segmentation and product development/Management, including Marketing, Portfolio Management, New Product Strategy, Business planning and Development, Product and Technology road mapping, Product Profitability and Product/Service Rollout.
+He is a ‘hands-on’ Executive with experience in the profitable launch, sales, marketing and rollout of new products and services, new businesses and project/programme management.
+He has had extensive deployment experience in all aspects of marketing including, Market planning & Research, Segmentation and Product Development/Management, Marketing, Portfolio Management, New Product Strategy, Business Planning and Development, Product and Technology Road Mapping, Product Profitability and Product/Service Rollout.

-Over 25 years of practical experience in adding value to companies in the Consulting, Financial Services, Telecommunications, and e-Commerce industries.
-He has strong communication skills and cultivation of key relationships with all levels of personnel/clients and experience in managing high performance teams.
-Francis is also a Certified Project Manager proficient in PMI and MS Projects methodologies.
+With over 25 years of practical experience in adding value to companies in the Consulting, Financial Services, Telecommunications, and e-Commerce industries, Mr. Ebuehihas strong communication skills and a remarkable ability to cultivate key relationships with all levels of personnel/clients and experience in managing high performance teams.
+Francis is also a Certified Project Manager proficient in MS Project tools and PMI methodologies.

 MR. PRASANTH DAMODARAN